-The figure below shows the asset allocation of the non-unit linked investment portfolio of the UNIQA Biztosító Zrt. as at end-of-year 2022.
-The total volume of the non-unit linked investments displayed in the pie diagram was 41,773 million HUF at the end of the year.
+The figure below shows the asset allocation of the non-unit linked investment portfolio of the UNIQA Biztosító Zrt. as at 2024.
+The total volume of the non-unit linked investments displayed in the pie diagram was 41,120,369 million HUF at the end of the year.